subercui/RL_reasoning/README.md

 * preprocess.py: replace the end char "." and add "|||"
 * stream.py:
 1.add "<s></s>" to the phrase
-2.build the process class, then map to the index, make up the vector representation finally,return a list of vectors. namely, for facts, question, label in data_class.data_stream():#facts,question:length->2,label -> 1,such as:
+2.build the process class, then map to the index, make up the vector representation<br>
+finally,return a list of vectors. namely, for facts, question, label in data_class.data_stream():#facts,question:length->2,label -> 1,such as: